rambler-digital-solutions/aioriak/docs/object.rst

-If you do not supply a resolver function, or your resolver leaves multiple siblings present, accessing the :ref:`object_accessors` will result in a :exc:`ConflictError <riak.ConflictError>` being raised.
+If you do not supply a resolver function, or your resolver leaves multiple siblings present, accessing the :ref:`object_accessors` will result in a :exc:`ConflictError <aioriak.error.ConflictError>` being raised.

 .. autoexception:: aioriak.error.ConflictError